 The percent of poverty level shows how your income compares to the poverty level.

 Each year in January, the U.S. government sets a federal poverty level.
-That is the income amount that defines who can get some government benefits.
-These benefits are Head Start, family planning, health insurance for children (called CHIP), Supplemental Nutrition Assistance Programs (SNAP, which used to be called Food Stamps), school meal programs, and many others.
+That is the income amount that is used to determine who is eligible for government benefits, such as subsidies to buy health insurance under the Affordable Care Act.
+These benefits also include Head Start, family planning, Supplemental Nutrition Assistance Programs (SNAP, which used to be called Food Stamps), school meal programs, and many others.

-The poverty level is the same for 48 states.
+The poverty level is the same for the 48 contiguous states.
 Alaska and Hawaii each have their own poverty level.
-The poverty level changes based on the number of people in your family.
+The 2014 federal poverty levels were:

 - $11,670 for individuals